So you haven't caught COVID yet. Does that mean you're a superdodger?

 Other scientists had identified groups of people who appeared to be completely resistant to HIV.
 "People who knew they had been exposed to HIV multiple times, mainly through unprotected sex, yet they clearly were not infected," Landau explains.

-And so the race was on to figure out why: "Are these people just lucky or did they really have a mutation in their genes that was protecting them from infection?'" he says.
+And so the race was on to figure out why: "Are these people just lucky or did they really have a mutation in their genes that was protecting them from infection?'" he asks.

 Now 25 years later, scientists all over the world are trying to answer the same question but about a different virus: SARS-CoV-2.